steven506/steven506.github.io/toolbox/kubernetes-troubleshooting-commands.md

 # Kubernetes Troubleshooting Commands for DevOps and Support

-This page is a practical Kubernetes troubleshooting reference for DevOps, Cloud Support, SRE, Infrastructure, and Technical Support work.

 The goal is to document common `kubectl` commands, troubleshooting workflows, productivity shortcuts, and investigation patterns used to diagnose real Kubernetes issues.